 where n0 is the aerosol number density, rg is the mode radius, and σg is the mode width (Jäger and Hofmann, 1991; Hamill et al. 1997).
 In this case, the particle radii are distributed normally over the logarithm of the radius.
-For a typical non-volcanic background aerosol, with a mode radius and mode width of 0.08 µm and 1.6 respectively, the log-normal distribution is shown in Figure 2-1.
+For a typical non-volcanic background aerosol, with a mode radius and mode width of 0.08 µm and 1.6 respectively (Thomason, 1991), the log-normal distribution is shown in Figure 2-1.

-OPC have been used on board stratospheric balloon flights from Laramie, Wyoming over the past 40 years to measure particle sizes in bins between 0.15 to 2.0 µm.
-These measurements provide a valuable of somewhat unique long term set of size-resolved measurements of sulfate aerosol.
-The composition of the particle size distributions have been primarily unimodal, known as a fine mode, over non-volcanic periods and can be used as an acceptable distribution to approximate background periods.
-But during volcanic episodes, a bimodal log-normal distribution of aerosol particles, which includes a coarse mode, is more representative of the stratospheric aerosol (Deshler et al., 2003; 2008; Kovilakam et al., 2015).
+Optical Particle Counters (OPC) have been used on board stratospheric balloon flights from Laramie, Wyoming over the past 40 years to measure particle sizes in bins between 0.15 to 2.0 µm (Deshler et al., 2003).
+These measurements provide a valuable if somewhat unique long term set of size-resolved measurements of sulfate aerosol.
+These particle size distributions can be considered to be primarily unimodal, known as a fine mode, over non-volcanic periods and can be used as an acceptable distribution to approximate background periods.
+But during volcanic episodes, a bimodal log-normal distribution of aerosol particles, which includes a coarse mode, is more representative of stratospheric aerosol (Deshler et al., 2003; 2008; Kovilakam et al., 2015).
 The coarse mode has larger particles than the fine mode and complicates the determination of aerosol microphysical parameters since the number of required parameters has increased to six: a number density for both the fine and coarse mode, two mode radii, and two mode widths.
 Figure 5 from Deshler et al. (2003), recreated in Figure 2-2, demonstrates two bimodal particle size distributions from balloon OPC.
 The first distribution is from a volcanic period in 1993 after the Mount Pinatubo eruption and another from a background period in 1999.
+It should be noted that even though a bimodal distribution is found for the background case in Figure 2-2, the number density of the coarse mode is very small and can generally be ignored in non-volcanic periods so a unimodal approximation is sufficient.

 Figure 2-1: Sample log-normal distribution for typical non-volcanic stratospheric aerosol.